Faculty for MA in Creative Writing and Literature for Educators

-I am a core member of the Literature faculty on the Florham campus, specializing in the older literatures of Britain, Ireland, and their neighbors.
-Altogether I have studied some 18 languages, half modern, half ancient or medieval.
+Matthieu Boyd is currently Chair and core faculty of the Department of Literature, Writing, Language and Philosophy on the Florham campus, specializing in the older literatures of Britain, Ireland, and their neighbors.
+He has studied some 18 languages, half modern, half ancient or medieval.

 - A.M. and Ph.D., Celtic Languages and Literatures, Harvard University

 - Certificate in Teaching English to Speakers of Other Languages, Harvard University

 - Higher Diploma in Early Irish Language and Literature, University College Dublin

 - Formation linguistique aux mtiersé bilingues français-breton, Stumdi (Landerneau, France)

 A.B., French, Princeton University (with certificates in Medieval Studies and Theater and a thesis in Creative Writing)